 Following the Chief Minister’s statement on 15 April, our Island’s schools are open to all pupils from today, Monday 19 April.
-Circumstances on the Isle of Man are positive it is very important to continue some of the effective measures that have helped us get here:
+Circumstances on the Isle of Man are currently positive but it is very important to continue some of the effective measures that have helped us get here:

 Good hygiene practise remains vital.
 We should all be regularly and thoroughly washing our hands with soap and water for the recommended 20 seconds and ensuring they are properly dry afterwards.
 Coughing or sneezing should be done in to your elbow or a tissue – catch it, bin it, kill it!
 These simple measures will be promoted during the school day and we would encourage you all to do the same at home.

 If your child develops symptoms of any illness, they should remain at home.
 If they, or anybody in their household, develops flu like symptoms, take the online assessment, call your doctor or the Isle of Man COVID-111 telephone service to discover if testing is required.

 To ensure the safety and welfare of our children, we ask that adults do not make use of school grounds during school hours.

 If you have any concerns or specific questions regarding your child’s safety at school, please contact the school directly.